#CervicalCancer: Include HPV Vaccine in Universal Immunization Programme (UIP) of India

 To conclude, the government should check the 'disease burden' which is very high for cervical cancer in India.
 Evidently, the alternate to HPV vaccine is not effective (both in terms of cost and benefit) and the vaccination seems to be the way forward.
 It is critical that we take this issue on a priority basis and not get swayed by misogynist, orthodox, hyper-masculine patriarchal mindsets and organizations, which attempt to put women’s health on last priority.

-As a public health professional and an advocate for women's health, I have started this petition requesting the Prime Minister, Union Health Minister, Women & Child Development Minister, among others, to include HPV vaccine in the UIP programme of India on an urgent basis and help save our country’s women from this vaccine preventable cancer.
+As a public health professional and an advocate for women's health, I have started this petition requesting the Prime Minister, Union Health Minister, Women & Child Development Minister, among others, to include HPV vaccine in the Universal Immunization Programme of India on an urgent basis and help save India’s women from this vaccine preventable cancer.

 Please Sign my petition!